-We thus model alternative recovery approaches as 5 classes of alternative harvest iespolicies.
+We model 5 alternative recovery approaches each representing a specific harvest policy.
 The first four policies focus exclusively on managing the biomass of fish through controls on harvest.
-The last policy draws on an emerging body of evidence that the economics of a fishery can be dramatically impacted by the fishery management institution, above and beyond its direct effect on the biomass of fish harvested or in the water.
+The last policy draws on an emerging body of evidence that the economics of a fishery can be dramatically impacted by fishery management institutions, above and beyond its direct effect on the biomass of fish harvested or in the water.
 For example, rights based approaches have been shown to increase product prices (primarily due to opportunities that permit increased product quality, see XXX) and reduce fishing costs (primarily due to a reduced race to fish, see YYY).
-Therefore, two identical fisheries that each adopts the same harvest policy, f(bt), but where one fishery relies solely on regulatory controls (e.g. by limiting season length or restricting fishing gear) and the other fishery couples harvest control rules with secure harvest rights (e.g., individual quotas), will likely lead to higher profits for the latter fishery.
+Therefore, two identical fisheries that each adopts the same harvest policy, f(bt), but where one fishery relies solely on fleet-wide regulatory controls (e.g. by limiting season length or restricting fishing gear) and the other fishery couples harvest control rules with secure harvest rights (e.g., individual quotas), will likely lead to higher profits for the latter fishery.
 The policies are summarized as follows:

 Policy P0 – Status quo: